mudita/MuditaOS/pure_changelog.md

 * Updated Bluetooth stack
 * Unified GUI flow for adding contact with number already present in another contact
 * Decrease critical battery level from 10% to 5%
+* Decrease Volume timeout to 1s instead of 3s to be consistent with phone mode timeout

 ### Fixed